paypal/paypal-android/docs/PayPal/integration.md

 ### 2. Configure your app to handle browser switching

-Some of our payment flows utilize a browser switch.
+The PayPal payment flow utilizes a browser switch.
 A URL scheme must be defined to return to your app from the browser.

 Edit your `AndroidManifest.xml` to include an `intent-filter` and set the `android:scheme` on your Activity that will be responsible for handling the deep link back into the app: